Phosphate: Medical and biological research uses

-Plants take up phosphorus through several pathways: the arbuscular mycorrhizal pathway and the direct uptake pathway.

 Adverse health effects

 Hyperphosphatemia, or a high blood level of phosphates, is associated with elevated mortality in the general population.
 The most common cause of hyperphosphatemia in people, dogs, and cats is kidney failure.
-In cases of hyperphosphatemia, limiting consumption of phosphate-rich foods, such as some meats and dairy items and foods with a high phosphate-to-protein ratio, such as soft drinks, fast food, processed foods, condiments, and other products containing phosphate-salt additives is advised.
+In cases of hyperphosphatemia, limiting consumption of phosphate-rich foods, such as some meats and dairy items and foods with a high phosphate-to-protein ratio, such as soft drinks, fast food, ultraprocessed foods, condiments, and other products containing phosphate-salt additives is advised.

 Phosphates induce vascular calcification, and a high concentration of phosphates in blood was found to be a predictor of cardiovascular events.